MagnusThome/BMW-M2-DCT-Gear-indicator/README.md

 # Stop requesting data from the car

 To stop requesting data from the car over OBD2/CAN, which can keep things like the instrument cluster alive if you connect to the CAN bus there, the ESP32 also watches the power voltage coming from the car using an analog input and two resistors.
-When the voltage drops below a certain level the code stops sending OBD2/CAN requests.
+When the voltage drops below a certain level the software stops sending OBD2/CAN requests.
 The threshold value in the code is as default set to 1900, which equals to roughly 12,5 volts.

 ![Display](images/carvoltages.gif)